oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/fastconnect.md

 11. Under Networking, notate the **Private IP Address** of the virtual machine.
 This will be our target to verify that connectivity works between Oracle Cloud and Azure later in the lab.
     ![Notate private IP address](images/azure-vm-11.png)

-## Task 3: Deploy Azure ExpressRoute
+## Task 3: Deploy an Azure ExpressRoute

 1. From the Azure Portal homepage, click on **Create a Resource**.
     ![Create Resource](images/expressroute-1.png)